Posted on July 05 2017

 If you suffer from chronic knee pain, use a hot/warm compress to ease symptoms.
-Activewrap’s Heat & Ice Knee Wraps are great for several types of knee pain since they stabilize the joint.
+Activewrap’s Heat & Ice Knee Pain Wraps are great for several types of knee pain since they stabilize the joint.
+And if you need more support, be sure to grab our large reusable gel pack for constant hold & cold therapy.
 The knee joint is made up of three bones – the shin bone, the thigh bone and the patella, which is commonly known as the knee cap.

 These bones are held together by ligaments.
 They are also surrounded by cartilage and other components which help to mold the surfaces and maintain lubrication.
-An Activewrap knee wrap (pictured above) accounts for better pressure management across the joint and prevents exacerbation of knee problems.
+ActiveWrap knee pain wraps (pictured above) accounts for better pressure management across the joint and prevents exacerbation of knee problems.

 Certain foods and vitamins can also help with knee pain management.
 Pineapples, beet-roots, almonds, walnuts, tomatoes, bone-broth, fatty fish and green leafy veggies fight against inflammation and help injuries to heal faster.
 Turmeric contains a compound known as curcumin which is super effective against swelling.
 Some studies prove that it is even better than aspirin and ibuprofen.
 Pineapple contains an enzyme called Bromelain, which also fights inflammation and prevents blood clots.
 No wonder people with heart problems and high blood pressure are advised to eat pineapple.
 Fatty Fish and nuts contain the all essential omega 3 fatty acids – these are indispensable for cellular well being.